-Officer's Statement (PURSUANT TO NRS 80.030)
+Officer's Statement (PURSUANT TO NRS 80 030)

-4. Effective Date and Date: Time: Time: (Optional) (must not be later than 9 0 days after the certificate is filed) 5.
-Information Being Changed: (Domestic corporations only) The registered The purp The authors The direct IRS tax la Articles h ne following effect: y name has been amended. stered agent has been change d agent) ose of the entity has been amorized shares have been ametors, managers or general paranguage has been added. have been added. have been deleted. d. (attach (ended. nded. tners have Certificate of Acceptance from new Article FOURTH shall be amended (see attached). (attach additional page(s) if necessary) 6.
-Signature: x 1 (Required) 7.7 per or Authorized Signer Title x If any proposed ame any class or series of the affirmative vote of f outstanding shares, then the am therwise required, of the holders endment m of shares re Title e or any relative or other right given to us be approved by the vote, in addition presenting a majority of the voting pow mitations or restrictions on the voting Please include an y required or optional inforn nation in s pace below:
+With the same of t Date: Time: Time: (Optional) (must not be later than 90 days after th e certificate is filed) 5.
+Information Being Changed: (Domestic corporations only) The regis registered The purp The author The direct IRS tax la Articles h y name has been amended. stered agent has been chang d agent) sose of the entity has been an orized shares have been am- otors, managers or general po anguage has been added. have been added. have been deleted. les have been amended as fo nended. ended. ertners have be article numbers, if available) Article FOUR TH shall be amended (so (attach additional) 6.
+Signature: (Required) Signature of Office cer or Authorized Signer Title i a th If any proposed ame ny class or series of ne affirmative vote o f outstanding shares, then the a otherwise required, of the holder mendment must s of shares repre Title r any relative or other right given to be approved by the vote, in addition senting a majority of the voting po ations or restrictions on the voting y required or optional infor (attach additional page(s) if nece ce below: